Microapp: Benefits

-Cloud-native micro apps
+Cloud-native microapps

-Technologies like Kubernetes, or OpenShift, allow companies to replace their monolith and legacy systems with modular software taking advantage of micro apps on reducing costs and improve reliability and security.
+Technologies like Kubernetes, or OpenShift, allow companies to replace their monolith and legacy systems with modular software taking advantage of microapps on reducing costs and improve reliability and security.

-Micro apps vs. Microservices
+Microapps vs. microservices

 There is a widespread misunderstanding between these two concepts, which is the key difference.
 Microservices is an architectural style that is systems-centric, meaning it decouples the presentation and data layer using web services APIs.
 On the other side, micro apps behave more as a super-architecture style (that embraces microservices among other types), and it is user-centric, meaning they decouple the whole monolith system onto modules that are designed to interact with final users.

 Both architectural styles rely on modularity to provide high performance, scalability, and resilience.

 Considerations

 Developing Micro apps requires a different approach than traditional software, and user experience is crucial.
-The following considerations are essential for switching to micro-apps.
+The following considerations are essential for switching to microapps.